Chinese pronunciation - Audio lessons

-Using the blue Rocket Record buttons you can record the way you say each Chinese word or phrase, and compare it with the way a Chinese native speaker does.
-That’s right, you can record your voice as many times as you need until your pronunciation matches the Chinese speaker!
+Use the blue button to play the audio tracks associated with Chinese pronunciation - Audio lessons.
+Then try recording yourself and compare your Chinese pronunciation with that of the native Chinese speaker.
+That’s right, with Rocket Chinese's voice recognition technology you can record your voice as many times as you need until your pronunciation matches the Chinese speaker!

 Give it a try!